3.17.2009

-Tracing Taíno Ancestry in Puerto Rico is a paper by Margarita Santori López and Noelia I. Aponte Silva, students at the University of Puerto Rico in Mayagüez.
-While there are no new revelations or findings, the students do a nice job of summarizing the Taíno mitochondrial research of Dr. Juan Carlos Martínez Cruzado.
-(Although the translation is good but imperfect.)
+Tracing Taíno Ancestry in Puerto Rico is a paper by Margarita Santori López.
+While there are no new revelations or findings, she does a nice job of summarizing the Taíno mitochondrial research of Dr. Juan Carlos Martínez Cruzado.

 BTW: I believe that the mentioned research that was to be published last year by Martinez Cruzado also showed Taíno mtDNA present in Hispaniola--albeit in a smaller percentage of the population than is the case in Puerto Rico.